openstack/adjutant/README.md

 We use tox to build a venv and run the tests.
 The same tests are also run for us in CI via jenkins.

-Provided you have tox and it's requirements installed running tests is very simple:
+Provided you have tox and its requirements installed running tests is very simple:

 ```
 $ tox